 In subsequent years, Brown School continued to evolve, growing and shrinking and then growing again.
 In the 1940s through the 1960s, the school’s program ended at the sixth grade.
 In the mid 1970s, Brown School became a primary school and low enrollment left the school’s future in question.
 Introducing before and after school care for children was a unique program and one that attracted families to the school helping to stabilize enrollment.
 In the early 1980s, parents began to urge the administration to expand to third grade.
 The school increased one grade per year up to fifth grade.
 Requiring additional space, the school moved to a former Niskayuna school, Van Antwerp Middle School, where it remained for eight years.
-In 1991, Niskayuna Schools reclaimed the property for its own use and Brown School returned to Rugby Road in Schenectady, where the school remained until 1996.
+In 1991, Niskayuna Schools reclaimed the property for their own use and Brown School returned to Rugby Road in Schenectady, where the school remained until 1996.

 In the spring of 1996, members of the Board of Trustees found and purchased Brown School’s current campus at 150 Corlaer Avenue in Schenectady just in time for the start of the 1996-97 school year.
 Soon thereafter, at the urging of parents and after extensive market research, expansion to middle school began.
 Adding one grade per year, Brown School expanded to eighth grade in 1998 and graduated its first eighth-graders in 1999.
 In September of 2017, Brown School introduced a high school program, beginning with a 9th grade class, and a goal of expanding one grade per year.